-- 1. Monthly meetings will be set and posted by the board at the beginning of each calendar year, in compliance with state regulations.
+- 1. Monthly meeting dates will be set and publicly posted at the beginning of each calendar year in compliance with state regulations.

 - 2. The order of business for regular meetings will include:

 - Call to Order, Pledge of Allegiance, Roll Call

 - Additions or Corrections to Agenda

 - Public Comment

-- Reading and Approval of Minutes
+- Approval of Previous Meeting Minutes

 - President's Report

 - Treasurer's Report

 - Director's Report

 - Task Reports

 - Unfinished Business

 - New Business

-- Set Meeting Dates
+- Scheduling of Future Meetings

 - Adjournment

-- 3. Special meetings may be called by the president or the secretary, or by a request of four board of members.
-Notice of such meetings will be posted at the library 48 hours in advance.
-All meetings will comply with the Open Meetings Act.
-All votes on any matter are responded with a roll-call vote and recorded by the secretary.
-Absentees and abstentions from voting will be noted but will not be counted for or against the matter being voted on.
+- 3. Special meetings may be called by the president, secretary, or at the request of four board of members.
+Notices will be posted at least 48 hours in advance.
+All meetings will adhere to the Open Meetings Act.
+Votes will be recorded via roll call, and absentees or abstentions will be noted but not counted toward the vote outcome.

-- 4. The minutes of all regular and special board meetings are subject to a yearly audit at the end of the fiscal year by two board members, other than the secretary, appointed by the president.
-The audit report will be filed no later than 90 days following the completion of the fiscal year.
+- 4. The minutes of all regular and special meetings will undergo an annual audit conducted by two board members, (excluding the secretary), appointed by the president.
+The audit report will be filed no later than 90 days following the close of the fiscal year.

-- 5. A quorum consists of a majority of trustees, that is, four members.
+- A quorum consists of a majority of trustees (four members).
+Decisions require a majority vote of members present.
+Motions or actions will not be taken without a quorum.

-- 6. An affirmative vote of the majority of the members present at the time is necessary to approve any action.

-- 7. The bylaws may be amended by the majority vote of all members of the board, provided written notice of the approved amendment be given to all members at least ten days prior to the meeting at which such action is proposed to be taken.
+- 6. The bylaws may be amended by the majority vote of all members of the board, provided written notice of the approved amendment be given to all members at least ten days prior to the meeting at which such action is proposed to be taken.
+Amendments require a majority vote of all board members.
+Written notice of proposed amendments must be provided at least ten days before the vote.

-- 8. The board will not make motions or take action without a quorum present.
+- 7. The board will not make motions or take action without a quorum present.

-- 9. All meetings shall be conducted according to Robert's Rules of Order, listed on the following page.
+- 8. All meetings shall be conducted according to Robert's Rules of Order.